filips123/PWAsForFirefox/docs/docs/help/faq.md

         4. Rename `Waterfox.app` directory in the runtime directory to `Firefox.app`.
         5. Open Terminal inside `Firefox.app/Contents/MacOS` and run: `ln waterfox firefox`.

+### How to use FUSE OverlayFS with the app browser?

+On compatible Linux distributions, it is possible to use FUSE OverlayFS to link your global Firefox installation with the PWAsForFirefox runtime.
+This removes the need to manage and store two separate Firefox installations, but requires an additional setup.

+Detailed instructions are available [in the GitHub gist](https://gist.github.com/filips123/29fb511a01ee8016a927a614f32979d3#file-readme-md).

+!!! warning

+    Using FUSE OverlayFS is not regularly tested and may not work with all Firefox versions that distributions provide.

 ### How to make the web app titlebar look more native?

 The project aims to make installed web apps look native.
 However, due to a large number of